bareboat-necessities/bbn_alarms_A/README.md

 # bbn_alarms_A
-Boat alarms and monitoring on esp32
+Boat alarms and monitoring on esp32.

+Open source device for sending high bilge level and low battery voltage alarms via WhatsApp.
+It also can be used as a simple bilge level and battery voltage NMEA-0183 XDR sensor.

 ## Hardware